A Game of Tug of War

 Battery Recharger

-The developers for Pop had to go through the ringer with Kickstarter, spending great deal of effort in making its case on the financing platform.
-It required weeks building their project pages, shooting videos and offering the right incentives to investors.
+The developers for Pop had to go through the wringer with Kickstarter, spending a great deal of effort in making its case on the financing platform.
+It required weeks of building their project pages, shooting videos and offering the right incentives to investors.
 Once the groundwork is laid, the project is introduced to the Kickstarter community.

-Apple did initially pulled the plug on the universal market, once the media took wind of the neglect, Apple surprisingly had a change of heart not to long after.
-Product reviews for Pop were very supportive of the devices future.
+Apple did initially pulled the plug on the universal market, but once the media took wind of the neglect, Apple surprisingly had a change of heart not too long after.
+Product reviews for Pop were very supportive of the device’s future.
 It received thumbs up from media outlets including Mashable, Pando Daily, Business Insider, BiteMyApple and many others.
 Pop serves a viable purpose as the proliferation of mobile devices has been struggling to keep up with increasing usage.
-Finding a place to re-charge has become a challenge for millions of users.
+Finding a place to recharge has become a challenge for millions of users.
 And now that Apple is back on board, mobile battery life looks more and more promising in 2013 and the years to come.

 Related Posts